tomwagner/node-eet/README.md

 This is fork of [JakubMrozek/eet](https://github.com/JakubMrozek/eet) with the following **changes**:
 - **completely rewritten to allow multiple request with the same client (performance improvement)**
 	\+ _currentDate_ and _uuid_ moved from options to **items** and renamed to **datOdesl** and **uuidZpravy** to improve consistency
+- **Breaking changes: strict types checking (numbers must be numbers, string must be strings), use integers instead of floats for amounts**
 - fixed LICENSE (to be recognized by GitHub)
 - improved README
 - added yarn.lock